dortania/OpenCore-Install-Guide/post-install/security.md

 `0x00000002 (bit 1)` — OC\_SCAN\_DEVICE\_LOCK

 * restricts scanning to only known device types defined as a part of this policy.
-This is not always possible to detect protocol tunneling, so be aware that on some systems it may be possible for e.g. USB HDDs to be recognised as SATA.
+This is not always possible to detect protocol tunnelling, so be aware that on some systems it may be possible e.g. USB HDDs to be recognised as SATA.
 Cases like this must be reported.
 Known device types are prefixed with OC_SCAN\_ALLOW\_DEVICE_.

 `0x00000100 (bit 8)` — OC\_SCAN\_ALLOW\_FS\_APFS